B2B Negotiation Techniques to Close More Sales

 1. Win-Win Negotiation

-Tips for successful implementation
+Tips for Successful Implementation

 2. BATNA (Best Alternative to a Negotiated Agreement)

 The concept of BATNA (Best Alternative to a Negotiated Agreement) is one of the most powerful sales negotiation techniques.
-Developed in the Harvard Negotiation Project by Roger Fisher and William Ury, it is not a tactic to use during the conversation, but a preparation tool that defines your negotiation power.
+Developed within the Harvard Negotiation Project by Roger Fisher and William Ury, this is not a tactic to use during the conversation, but a preparation tool that defines your negotiation power.
 Your BATNA is simply the best course of action you can take if the current negotiation fails.

-Tips for successful implementation
+Tips for Successful Implementation

 3. Anchoring